henrychronowski/CSI230-Demo/userCreateLog.md

 ## 1/Start

-I have never touched markdown in any significant amount before so aplogies if formatting is off
+I have never touched markdown or done a writeup of this form before so I will try my best to come up with something.

 ### Goal